The Million Eyes of Sumuru: Cast

+Production

+Shirley Eaton had made Ten Little Indians for Harry Alan Towers.

+Reception

+Variety wrote "Nader delivers some unfunny comic lines in a way that they are not completely lost and Avalon poses, moves and talks like a nightclub entertainer."

+Filmink wrote the film "is never as much fun as you hope it’d be: George Nader seems to be sending up heterosexuality throughout the movie, but it must be admitted that he fits into the “world” of the movie more than Frankie Avalon, whose presence feels weird.
+Still, the movie is worth checking out for the locations and Eaton, who is having a grand old time."

 Legacy

 Shirley Eaton reprised her role as Sumuru in Jess Franco's follow-up The Girl from Rio (1969).
 Eaton later said "I did enjoy being the wicked lady Sumuru in two rather bad films, which I had not had the chance to be before."
 However, she retired from acting shortly afterwards.

 The Million Eyes of Sumuru inspired riot grrrl musician Lois Maffeo to adopt Bikini Kill as a band name.
 She and her friend Margaret Doherty used the name for a one-off performance where they donned faux fur punk cave girl costumes.
 Tobi Vail liked the name and appropriated it for the iconic punk group after Maffeo settled on the band name Cradle Robbers.

-The film is used in Episode 18 of the KTMA season of Mystery Science Theater 3000 as well as an episode in Season 13.
+The film is featured in episode #18 of the KTMA season of Mystery Science Theater 3000 as well as in episode #09 of season 13.
 It is also featured as a video on demand from its spiritual successor RiffTrax.